-For your safety and the safety of others at the U-M, it is a good practice to know when to fight a fire, which fire extinguisher to use, and how to put out a fire.
-The first decision you MUST make when a fire occurs is to ONLY fight a fire if:
+For your safety and the safety of others at the University of Michigan (U-M), it is a good practice to know when to fight a fire, which fire extinguisher to use, and how to put out a fire.
+The first decision you must make when a fire occurs is to only fight a fire if:

 - The fire is small and contained

 - Your instincts tell you it is OK

 If at any time one of these criteria changes, SOUND THE ALARM and evacuate the area immediately.

 |FIRE EXTINGUISHER RATING||MATERIAL IT WILL EXTINGUISH||NUMERICAL RATING REFERENCE||NOTES|